-- C. For the years ended December 31, 2020 and 2019, the Group recognised share of profit of associates in the amounts of \$16,180 and \$12,919, respectively, which were based on the financial statements which were not reviewed by independent auditors of the same period. - D. The Group is the single largest shareholder of ARGO INTERNATIONAL CORPORATION and M-Power Information with a 34.83% and 24.39% equity interest, respectively.
-As the Group has no current ability to direct the relevant activities of ARGO INTERNATIONAL CORPORATION and M-Power Information, the Group has no control, but only has significant influence, over the investee.
+- C. For the years ended December 31, 2021 and 2020, the Group recognised share of profit of associates in the amounts of \$24,062 and \$16,180, respectively, which were valued based on the financial statements audited by independent auditors appointed by the respective companies. - D. The Group is the single largest shareholder of ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd. with a 34.83% and 23.04% equity interest, respectively.
+As the Group has no current ability to direct the relevant activities of ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd., the Group has no control, but only has significant influence, over the investees.